 About the AGW Jennifer Strauss Fellowship

-The Jennifer Strauss Fellowship will next be offered in 2024
+The Jennifer Strauss Fellowship is offered in 2024

 The Jennifer Strauss Fellowship is offered biennially and is open to women graduates who are Australian citizens (or permanent residents of Australia) and are enrolled at an Australian university in a PhD degree by research in the Humanities.
 Applicants for this Fellowship may also apply for the Barbara Hale Fellowships.